Engineering Resume Example & Writing Guide

 • The must-have sections for your engineering resume should include personal information, a resume summary/objective, work experience, education, and skills.

-• Additionally, you could further enrich your job application with several optional sections, such as certifications, conferences, memberships, personal projects, and more.
+• You can enrich your job application with optional sections, such as certifications, conferences, memberships, personal projects, and more.

 • Submitting a personalized and tailored cover letter with your resume puts you ahead of the competition.